 The 2014 Annual Security Report, issued in compliance with the Campus Security Act of 1990, is available to every student and employee of the College.
 It is also available to prospective employees or students upon request.
 It spells out policies and procedures which address the security needs of our community and includes a record of the F.B.I. index of leading crimes that have occurred on campus and the adjacent public streets to the campus.

 The Office of Campus Safety and Security obtains from the relevant police department a complete and accurate account of the crime and provides that information to the administration as quickly as possible.
 Depending on the severity of the incident, the administration may hold meetings to clarify the report to the College community.
+In the event of a serious violent felony on the campus, the 50th Precinct will be notified as soon as practical, but no later than 24 hours after the incident.
 A timely warning sent via the Send Word Now® notification system will be issued by the Director of Campus Safety and Security or designee to apprise members of the College community of an emergency or dangerous situation that could affect the safety of the community.

-The Send Word Now® system will notify all registered users by telephone, text message, and email of the pertinent information.
-Advisory notices, sent through campus mail, posters in residence halls, and campus buildings, are used to convey accurate accounts of incidents and relevant preventive measures that can be taken by the community.
+The Send Word Now® notification system will notify all registered users by telephone, text message, and email of the pertinent information.
+Advisory notices will be disseminated via the College email system and posted on digital signage on campus, when appropriate, to convey accurate accounts of incidents and relevant preventive measures that can be taken by the community.
 When appropriate, meetings with the Director of Campus Safety and Security, administrators, staff, and students will provide up-to-date information on the direction and scope of the police investigations.

 Emergency Call Boxes